bighead8806/bighead8806.github.io/_portfolio/BlocJams.md

 ## Solution

 The first step that was taken was to set up the basic HTML structure and CSS of the application, and establish the viewport and various media queries.
-Students must also employ the requisite Javascript, writing functions that, among other things, dynamically generate the album template and song row content, and establish play/pause functionality with event delegation, mouseover/mouseleave and click handlers.
+Students must also employ the requisite Javascript, writing functions that, among other things, dynamically generate the album template and song row content and establish play/pause functionality with event delegation, mouseover/mouseleave and click handlers.

 Students must also create and style the music player player bar, and utilize jQuery to handle different functions that allow listeners to skip from one song to another, while also updating the player bar with the new song information.